Exonerated member of ‘Central Park Five’ takes lead in New York City Council primary

 Members of the group served between five and 12 years in prison before prosecutors agreed to reexamine the case.
 DNA evidence and a confession ultimately linked a serial rapist and murderer to the attack.
 The convictions were vacated in 2002 and the city ultimately agreed in a legal settlement to pay the exonerated men $41 million.

-New York City’s ranked choice voting rules allows voters to rank the candidates by order of preference.
+New York City’s ranked-choice voting rules allow voters to rank the candidates by order of preference.
 Because of the complexity of the system, it has become tricky to forecast a winner.

 That analysis can’t be performed until all absentee ballots have been received, a process expected to take around a week.